 Financial liabilities are designated as either: (i) fair value through profit or loss; or (ii) amortized cost.
 All financial liabilities are classified and subsequently measured at amortized cost except for financial liabilities at FVTPL.
 The classification determines the method by which the financial liabilities are carried on the statements of financial position subsequent to inception and how changes in value are recorded.
-Accounts payable and accrued liabilities are classified as amortized cost and carried on the statements of financial position at amortized cost.
+Accounts payable and accrued liabilities, lease liabilities and convertible debentures are classified as amortized cost and carried on the statements of financial position at amortized cost.